yalinersy/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

    Go to File → New Project Wizard.

-   Specify the project name, directory, and top-level entity name (e.g., JK_FlipFlop).
+   Specify the project name, directory, and top-level entity name (e.g., SISO).

-3. Create the JK Flip-Flop Circuit and implement the JK Flip-Flop by writing VHDL/Verilog code.
+3. Create the JK Flip-Flop Circuit and implement the SISO by writing VHDL/Verilog code.

    Go to File → New → Select Verilog File.